-Students from California campuses were selected in January 2020 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.
+Students from California campuses were selected in Fall 2020 to participate in California Campus Compact’s Community Engagement Student Fellowship (CESF) program, a 4-month initiative specifically designed to support student leaders advancing service, service-learning and community engagement at California Campus Compact member campuses throughout the state.

 Sara Wright is a student at Stanbridge University in Irvine, CA, studying to become a Veterinary Technician.
 Sara was born on an Army base in Landstuhl, Germany, and grew up traveling the world with her family.
 Through Sara’s years of travels, she found her greatest passion to be giving back to others.
 Upon graduating with her Bachelor’s Degree in Communications from Mt.
 Saint Mary’s University in Emmitsburg, Maryland, Sara dedicated 15 years to civil service, giving back to her community both on the East and West coasts.
 While serving her country, Sara had the opportunity to work with various military and police canines, leading her to explore the world of complex and combat animal medicine.
 Through this work, Sara redirected her focus to giving back to the animal community, and decided to return to school to pursue a career in animal medicine.
 Sara regularly volunteers at animal hospitals, helps with a multitude of rescue and foster programs and events, and even fosters dogs with severe physical or emotional trauma to aid in their rehabilitation.
 Sara’s goal is to become a Registered Veterinary Technician, and work in wildlife response and rehabilitation, helping care for animals affected by natural or man-made disasters.